Stacktape

 Each integration must specify:

-• if multiple integrations match the request, http-api-gateway selects the most specific match.
+If multiple integrations match a request, the most specific one is chosen.

 resources: